kedro-org/kedro-viz/STYLE_GUIDE.md

 ✅ DO use UPPER_CASE for constant values.

-✅ DO use camel-case for file names.
+✅ DO use kebab-case for file names.

 ❌ DO NOT use snake_case, except in JSON APIs.